Congressional panel debates who should foot the bill for rebuilding Baltimore bridge

 But federal law does not allow for “betterments” that did not exist on the original bridge to be added to the rebuild, Bhatt added.

-The post Congressional panel debates who should foot the bill for rebuilding Baltimore bridge appeared first on Louisiana Illuminator.
+The post Congressional panel debates who should foot the bill for rebuilding Baltimore bridge appeared first on Ohio Capital Journal.